 It is a well-known fact that health systems in Europe are, in general, one of the best and most modern in the world.
-They are, also, somewhat socialized, and the idea of “insurance”, although also valid, is not as necessary or of ulterior importance as, say, in the USA or Brazilian model.
+They are, also, somewhat socialized, and the idea of insurance, although also valid, is not as necessary or of ulterior importance as, say, in the USA or Brazilian model.

-Portugal’s Public Healthcare
+Public Healthcare in Portugal

 Portugal has an organigram that shares responsibilities regarding the different aspects of healthcare and services for the public.

 The main urban centers in the country have large Public Hospitals to meet all demands, especially more complex ones.
 In addition to these, there are also Health and Extension Centers for less populated areas.
 We will explain in more detail how they work below.

 In these health centers, Family Doctors – general doctors assigned to a household – perform regular appointments, and it’s also the place where most vaccinations and consultations take place.